-The Health Behaviour and Emotion lab is a multidisciplinary research environment focusing on psychosocial factors in physical activity and sport contexts.
-As such, our research foci involve the influence of motivation, self-conscious emotions (pride, shame, guilt, envy and embarrassment), stress, affect, and social support as it relates to physical activity, youth and adolescent sport involvement, and emotional wellbeing.
+The Health Behaviour and Emotion lab is a multidisciplinary research environment that focuses on psychosocial factors in physical activity and sport contexts.
+Our research foci include the influences of motivation, self-conscious emotions (pride, shame, guilt, envy and embarrassment), stress, affect, and social support on physical activity, youth and adolescent sport involvement, and emotional well-being.

 The aim of our research is to develop a broader understanding of physical activity behaviour across the lifespan in diverse clinical and community-based populations, including those with mental health concerns, adolescents and youth, and cancer survivors.
-Research suggests that perceptions of competence and the physical self, social support, and physical activities that are novel with opportunities for choice greatly influence physical activity motives and behaviour.
-With a broader understanding of how such psychosocial factors influence health behaviour, we hope to inform physical activity interventions and reduce the psychological and physical health risks associated with inactivity.
+Research suggests that perceptions of competence and the physical self, social support, and access to quality opportunities for physical activity (e.g., physical activity that is novel and incorporates choice) all greatly influence physical activity motives and behaviour.
+With a broader understanding of how psychosocial factors influence health behaviour, we hope to inform physical activity interventions and reduce the psychological and physical health risks associated with inactivity.

-Examples of some of the research foci explored in our lab include:
+Examples of some of the research foci explored in the Health Behaviour and Emotion Lab:

-- Identifying and exploring body-related self-conscious emotions and associations to health and well-being
+- Identifying and exploring body-related self-conscious emotions and links to health and well-being

 - Lifestyle physical activity and emotional indicators of well-being in breast cancer survivors